 A Temporary Resident Permit (TRP) allows a foreign national who is inadmissible to Canada to enter or remain in the country for a specific period and purpose.
 Under section 24(1) of the Immigration and Refugee Protection Act (IRPA), an officer may issue a TRP if satisfied that the need to enter or remain in Canada is justified and outweighs the health or safety risks to Canadian society.
-A TRP does not resolve the underlying inadmissibility — it is a temporary, discretionary authorization.
-For a permanent solution, Criminal Rehabilitation under IRPA s.36(3)(c) is required.
+A TRP does not resolve the underlying inadmissibility, it is a temporary, discretionary authorization.
+For a longer-term solution, Criminal Rehabilitation under IRPA s.36(3)(c) is generally the relevant pathway.

 When a TRP May Be Issued